 More info on the various Account types here:

-The above Account restrictions are not in place for e-recording non-conveyance documents like mortgages, liens and releases.
+The above Account restrictions are not in place for e-recording non-conveyance documents like mortgages, liens and releases, or fully exempt deeds.

 PROCESS to E-RECORD DEEDS